WGS-TB/MLST/README.md

 6) Samtools v1.3.1: For extracting information from sam files.
 Please download it here: https://sourceforge.net/projects/samtools/files/samtools/1.3.1/.
 You will need `samtools`, copy it into your bin folder or provide the path to `samtools` to `mapSamples.py`.
 The python script calls the `samtools` command while extracting information from sam files after mapping.

-7) Possible Python packages you will need: numpy, pandas, matplotlib, linecache, argparse .
+7) In computing edit distance, we used the package by https://github.com/aflc/editdistance and we hereby acknowledge Hiroyuki Tanaka, where the algorithm is proposed by Heikki Hyyrö, "Explaining and extending the bit-parallel approximate string matching algorithm of Myers", (2001).
+Possible Python packages you will need: numpy, pandas, matplotlib, linecache, argparse .
 Please use `pip install` to install these packages if you do not have any of the packages.

 ## Instructions to run the pipeline